-Political factors lay at the heart of the Portuguese and Spanish decision to join the EU.
-Both countries wanted to strengthen their new democratic regimes and finish with the relative isolation they had faced during the authoritarian years.
-Portugal and Spain (as well as Greece) demonstrate how important the democratic pre-requirement for membership has been to bring and consolidate democracy in all three countries.
+Political factors lay at the heart of the Portuguese and Spanish decision to join the European Union.
+Both countries wanted to strengthen their new democratic regimes and end the relative isolation that they had faced during the authoritarian years.
+The cases of Portugal and Spain demonstrate how important the democratic pre-requirement for membership has been to the transition to and consolidation of democracy in all three countries.
 Yet, the differences between 1986 and 2002 are remarkable.
 Portugal and Spain now have advanced capitalist economies, strong and modern states, social institutions supportive of markets, well-developed civil societies, trade unions and interest groups, and a high degree of integration between the two Iberian economies that has resulted in a cluster of interests.